isdood/GLOOP/README.md

-Your GLOOP concept is fascinating!
-It blends filesystem structure with executable logic in a novel way.
-Let's break this down and expand the idea:

 ### Core Concept
 **Structural Semantics**: Directory/file names aren't just identifiers - they become syntactic elements when compiled.
 Your example `001-STARCORE DEEPSEEK/0001-sudo.sh + 0002-reboot.sh` compiles to `sudo reboot`.